 · Depending on the severity of the case suspension or exclusion of the bully(ies), from events and/or squads, might be necessary.

 · After the incident or incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.

-record to monitor any future reports.
+monitor any future reports.

 This Policy has been adopted by RYA Youth Steering Group and is available to all as a reference via the website.

 · The RYA will run a session on the effects and consequences of bullying and how to prevent them at one of the first of any new squad’s training camps.
 This will include a session for parents where possible.

 · The Anti-Bullying Policy will be addressed in the Sailor Supervision Guidelines and the squad paperwork and training provided for house parents.